The Secret: Dare To Dream Movie

 “The Secret” is a nonfiction book written by Rhonda Byrne in 2006.
 She is also an Australian television writer and producer.

-Her book The Secret is based on the belief in the pseudoscientific law of attraction, which claims that thoughts can change a person’s life directly.
+The book is based on the pseudoscientific law of attraction, which holds that thoughts can directly change a person’s life.

 Byrne claims that all great men in history knew about the Law of Attraction (New Thought), suggesting Abraham Lincoln, Ludwig van Beethoven, Winston Churchill, and others.

-If nothing else, I think you will smile at the end.
-Because Katie Holmes and Josh Lucas have true chemistry between them.
-Which is part of the appeal of this movie.
+If nothing else, I think you will smile at the end because Katie Holmes and Josh Lucas have actual chemistry between them.
+And that is part of the appeal of this movie.

 I watch a good movie last night called Don’t make me go.
 It’s about a father bringing up his daughter on his own.
 Your going to need Kleenex with this movie too!
 I watched it on prime incase anyone is interested to see the trailer.